Basics of Information Architecture for Designers

 Organization systems

-These are the groups or the categories in which the information is divided.
-Such a system helps users to predict where they can find certain information easily.
+These are the groups or categories in which the information is divided.
+Such a system helps users predict where to find specific information.
 There are three main organizational structures: Hierarchical, Sequential, and Matrix.

 Hierarchical.
-In one of our previous articles, we’ve mentioned a well-known technique of content organization which is called visual hierarchy.
+In one of our previous articles, we mentioned a well-known content organization technique called visual hierarchy.
 It is initially based on Gestalt psychological theory and its main goal is to present content on the carrier, be it a book page or poster, web page, or mobile screen, in such a way that users can understand the level of importance for each element.
-It activates the ability of the brain to distinguish objects on the basis of their physical differences, such as size, color, contrast, alignment, etc.
+It activates the brain’s ability to distinguish objects based on their physical differences, such as size, color, contrast, and alignment.

 Sequential.
-This structure creates some kind of a path for the users.
-They go step-by-step through content to accomplish the task they needed.
-This type is often used for retail websites or apps, where people have to go from one task to another to make the purchase.
+This structure creates a path for users.
+They go step-by-step through the content to accomplish the task they needed.
+This type is often used for retail websites or apps, where users need to complete multiple tasks to make a purchase.

 Matrix.
-This type is a bit more complicated for the users since they choose the way of navigation on their own.
+This type is a bit more complicated for users since they choose their own navigation method.
 Users are given choices of content organization.
-For example, they can navigate through content that is ordered according to date, or some may prefer navigation along the topic.
+For example, they can navigate through content that is ordered by date, or some may prefer navigation by topic.

-In addition, content can be grouped according to the organization schemes.
-They are meant to categorize the content of the product.
+In addition, content can be grouped according to organizational schemes.
+They are meant to categorize the product’s content.
 Here are some of the popular schemes:

 Alphabetical schemes.
 Content is organized in alphabetical order.
 Also, they can serve as a navigation tool for users.